Ruelle Operator for Continuous Potentials and DLR-Gibbs Measures: Introduction

+We point out that is very common in the literature in Statistical Mechanics that the main concepts are presented via translation invariant specifications (see \cite{MR2807681} and \cite{Cioletti20176139}).
+The so called DLR probabilities are defined in such way.
+We will present some new results in Thermodynamic Formalism under such point of view.
+We consider the case where the alphabet is a compact metric space.

-The study of the multiplicity of the DLR Gibbs Measures is an important problem in Statistical Mechanics and Thermodynamic Formalism because of the Dobrushin interpretation of it as phase transitions.
-There is no universal definition of what a phase transition is but nowadays it is understood as either the existence of more than one DLR state, more than one eigenprobability for the dual of the Ruelle operator or, more than one equilibrium state and so on (see \cite{MR3350377,MR2807681} for more details).
-These concepts and their connections will be carefully described here and this is helpful for understanding when there exist or not phase transitions.
+In Statistical Mechanics as well as in Thermodynamic Formalism, existence and multiplicity of DLR-Gibbs Measures plays an important role (see \cite{Sarig2015}), in particular due to Dobrushin's interpretation of phase transitions.
+Even though there is no universal definition of phase transition, they are nowadays understood as either the existence of more than one DLR-Gibbs measure, more than one equilibrium state or more than one eigenprobability for the dual of the Ruelle operator and so on (see \cite{MR3350377,Cioletti20176139,MR2807681} for more details).

-This paper is structured as follows.
-In section \ref{secao-preliminares} the Ruelle Operator acting on $C(\Omega)$, where $\Omega$ is a infinite cartesian product of an arbitrary compact metric space, is introduced.
-We recall the standard strategy used to obtain the maximal eigenvalue $\lambda_f$ (the maximality is discussed in further section) of $\mathscr{L}_{f}$ as well as the probability measures $\nu_f$ satisfying $\mathscr{L}^*_{f}(\nu_f)=\lambda_f\nu_{f}$.

-In section \ref{secao-pressao} we obtain an intrinsic formulae for the asymptotic pressure for arbitrary continuous potential.
-This result is similar to the one obtained by Peter Walters in \cite{MR1783787} but use different approach since the entropy arguments used there can not be directly applied for the case of general compact metric space $M$ as we are considering here.
-In this section we also prove that the classical strategy, above mentioned to construct $\nu_f$, always provide us eigenprobabilities associated to the maximal eigenvalue $\lambda_f$.

-Section \ref{secao-equiv-dlr-automedidas} we prove that the eigenmeasures of the dual of the Ruelle operator is contained in the set of DLR-Gibbs measures, for any continuous potential.
-In particular, we explain how to construct a quasilocal specification from the continuous potential $f$ and the Ruelle operator.
-We also show that these DLR-Gibbs Measures that are shift-invariant on the tail sigma-algebra are contained in the set of the eigenmeasures.
-So letting clear what kind of results one can immediately import from the DLR-Gibbs Measures to the Thermodynamic Formalism.

-In sections \ref{secao-quasilocalidade} and \ref{secao-strong-nonnull} we prove the quasilocality property of the specifications introduced in this work, and the strongly non-null condition is analyzed when the state space $M$ is finite, respectively.
-In Section \ref{secao-strong-nonnull} is presented an example where the specifications constructed here from a continuous potential is not strongly non-null.
-This example in finite state space is rather surprising.

-In section \ref{secao-teo-unicidade} we obtain a kind of Bowen criteria for the uniqueness of the eigenprobabilities applicable on the setting of general compact metric state space.
-This theorem is non trivial generalization of the classical ones for H\"older, Walters and Bowen potentials on the setting of finite state space.